 An Intervention on a Teenager is hard for a Parent to Consider

 Teenage drug addiction or alcoholism is a parent’s worst nightmare.
 Catching the problem early is key for helping an adolescent before the problem escalates and causes major problems for the teenager and the family.
-Drug abuse and alcoholism dramatically increases the chance for teen suicide or other associated health issues related to car accidents, violence or overdose.
-For this reason, it is important to identify the early signs that a teenager is abusing drugs or alcohol, and to recognize the need for intervention on a teenager.
+Drug abuse and alcoholism dramatically increase the chance for teen suicide or other associated health issues related to car accidents, violence or overdose.
+For this reason, it is important to identify the early signs that a teenager is abusing drugs or alcohol and to recognize the need for intervention on a teenager.

 Parents are often guilty of denial when dealing with drug or alcohol abuse, blaming themselves.
 A normal amount of rebellion is considered typical for teenagers.
-For this reason, it is critical that parents notice changes in their teenagers behavior that might indicate trouble.
+For this reason, it is critical that parents notice changes in their teenager’s behavior that might indicate trouble.
 In particular, a combination of the warning signs mentioned below should be taken very seriously.

 An Intervention on a Teenager can Stop the Nightmare Before it Begins

 Teenagers often buckle to peer pressure in social settings and experiment with drugs and alcohol to fit it.
 They face a great deal of stress and turn to drugs and alcohol to reduce anxiety and have fun with friends without realizing how serious the impact can be on their health.
 Because they are young and inexperienced, teenagers are guilty of making impulsive decisions that can ruin their life if they don’t get the help they need to get back on a positive path.

 Warning Signs Leading to an Intervention on a Teenager